st0pli/LafTools/README.md

 - Available Docker Images and Portable Edition
 - Extra helpers such as notes, manuals, etc...

+# 🌱 What's with the name?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Preview

 > LafTools is still under development, its UI, dependencies or prerequisites may changed as needed.